pankajyogi/spring-taxi-booking/README.md

 To fetch these information, this application exposes REST endpoints under /api/admin path.
-Following are the sample requests to fetch details from the service
+Following are the sample requests to fetch details from the service.
+Note that: `X-User-Id` header is required to pass and it can be any string.

 ### Get available taxis